tothemoon-org/extension-blocks/spec.md

 ### DoS Limits

-DoS limits shall be enforced by a sigops cost, outputs cost and extension size limits (as long as exiting outputs do not interfere with the consensus rules of the canonical block).
+DoS limits shall be enforced by extension block size as well as the newly defined metrics of inputs and outputs cost.
+(Note that exiting outputs inside the extension block affect DoS limits in the canonical block, as they add size and legacy sigops).

 ```
 MAX_BLOCK_SIZE: 1000000 (unchanged)
 MAX_BLOCK_SIGOPS: 20000 (unchanged)
 MAX_EXTENSION_SIZE: 5000000
-MAX_EXTENSION_SIGOPS_COST: TBD
-MAX_EXTENSION_OUTPUTS_COST: TBD
+MAX_EXTENSION_COST: TBD
 ```

 The maximum extension size is intentionally high.
-The average case block is truly limited by outputs cost and sigops cost.
+The average case block is truly limited by inputs (sigops) and outputs cost.

 Future size and computational scalability can be soft-forked in with the addition of new witness programs.
 On non-upgraded nodes, unknown witness programs count as 0 sigops/outputs cost.
 Lesser cost can be implemented for newer witness programs in order to allow future soft-forked dos limit changes.

-#### Sigops Cost

-Sigops cost is to be calculated as defined in BIP141, with minor changes: legacy sigops and p2sh sigops are no longer calculated.
-Any current witness sigop point is to be muliplied by 4.
+##### Extented Transaction Cost

+Extension blocks leverage BIP141's upgradeable script behavior to also allow for upgradeable DoS limits.

+###### Calculating Inputs Cost

+Witness key hash v0 shall be worth 8 points.

+Witness script hash v0 shall be worth the number of accurately counted sigops in the redeem script, multiplied by 8.
+To reduce the chance of having redeem scripts which simply allow for garbage data in the witness vector, every 73 bytes in the serialized witness vector is worth an accurate sigop as well.

+Unknown witness programs shall be worth 1 point with an additional point for every 73 bytes in the serialized witness vector.

+This leaves room for 7 future soft-fork upgrades to relax DoS limits.

-#### Outputs Cost
+###### Calculating Outputs Cost

-Outputs cost is calculated as such: all known witness program outputs are worth 4 points, exiting output scripts are worth 8 points.
-Unknown witness programs are worth 0 points.
+Currently defined witness programs (v0) are each worth 8 points.
+Unknown witness program outputs are worth 1 point.
+Any exiting output is always worth 8 points.

-This reserves room for 3 future soft-forked upgrades to dos limits.
+This leaves room for 7 future soft-fork upgrades to relax DoS limits.

 #### Dust Threshold